happykhan/listentoeverything/README.rst

 Spotify login
 -------------
 Spotify requires users to authorise 3rd party programs through the website.
-Normally the first time you run this script it will open browser and redirect you to spotify, where a user would need to click authorise.
-Then it will come back to redirect URL.
-As this isn't a website, it just comes back to localhost.
+Normally the first time you run this script it will open a web browser and redirect you to spotify, where a user would need to click authorise.
+Then it will come back to a redirect URL.
+As this isn't a website, I just send it back to localhost.

 .. image:: docs/spotify_login.png

 The script will want to know what the URL was, including the code.
-So copy this and paste in the prompt.
+So copy this from the address bar and paste in the prompt.

 .. image:: docs/spotify_token.png

-The token will be cached for a while so you do not need to do this everytime.
+The token will be cached for a while so you do not need to do this every time.

 License